vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Olivelle, Patrick

 1999 Dharmasūtras.
-The law codes of Apastamba, Gautama, Baudhāyana, and ¯ Vasis.t.ha.
+The law codes of Apastamba, Gautama, Baudhāyana, and ¯ Vasiṣṭha.
 Translated from the Original Sanskrit and Edited by Patrick

 Olivelle.
 Oxford 1999.
 Oxford World’s Classics.